PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Creating Team Leaderboards.md

 ## Creating the Event

-We'll create a simple high score event that takes a single score parameter.
+We'll create a simple high score Event that takes a single score parameter.

 *1.* Navigate to *Configurator > Events*.